saltzberg/SARS-CoV-2_structures/README.md

 # SARS-CoV-2_structures

+### Experimental and predicted structures for individual SARS-CoV-2 proteins

-This repository (contains/will contain) experimental and predicted protein structures from SARS-CoV-2 along with analysis methods.
+This repository (contains/will contain) experimental and predicted protein structures from SARS-CoV-2 along with analysis.

+Leave suggestions for analyses you are interested in.

 Current status: 3/30/2020
 * Individual PDB chains loaded